• Skip to primary navigation

 • Do not use butter in this recipe.
 The texture of these crispy cookies is dependent on the use of vegetable shortening.

-• The coconut in this recipe can be sweetened or unsweetened.
+• Use either sweetened or unsweetened coconut flakes.
 Using sweetened coconut will result in an only slightly sweeter cookie.
-Also, when roasting, sweetened coconut will brown faster than unsweetened due to the sugar coating.
+Also, when toasting, sweetened coconut will brown faster than unsweetened due to the sugar coating.

 • Because this recipe uses only white granulated sugar as a sweetener, the slight caramel flavor that is usually achieved using brown sugar, is created by adding caramel chips.
 These are not bits of caramel.
 Ghirardelli makes caramel chips that are like white chocolate chips with a caramel flavor.
 If caramel chips aren’t available, use white chocolate chips.